rsujatha/luxkit/README.md

 # Luxkit
-A Lightcone Utility Code for Haloes
+A Lightcone Utility Code for dark matter Haloes

 ## Instructions